-Lower threshold for terminating employment
+Lower threshold for dismissal of employees

-Questions and answers related to the lowering of the threshold for dismissal on employee-related grounds
+Questions and answers related to the lowering of the threshold for dismissal

 The Government aims to remove barriers to hiring employees and to improve the operating environment, especially for small and medium-sized enterprises.
 Small enterprises, in particular, find the legal risks associated with dismissals to be significant barriers to hiring staff.

-The reform is expected to moderately increase labour turnover.
+These changes are expected to moderately increase labour turnover.
 It is possible that both dismissals and recruitments might increase.
 This is expected to improve companies’ productivity because employees could move faster to jobs that are better suited for them and because labour resources would be allocated more swiftly to meet changing labour market needs.

 Research that examines the productivity effects of employment protection has also often concluded that by easing protection against unjustified dismissal employment productivity increases.